Pediatric Orthopedic Surgeons treating Skewfoot

 The Treatment of Skewfoot Or Serpentine Foot

 A child’s flat-valgus foot appears, in some ways, completely normal and typically goes away with time.
-Therefore, even if they do not show any indications of deformity, children should wear comfortable, flexible shoes that do not cramp their feet and walk barefoot (as adults, too).
+Therefore, even if they do not show any indications of deformity, children should wear comfortable, flexible shoes.
+Parents should ensure that they do not cramp their child’s feet and walk barefoot (as adults, too).
 Doctors advise actively engaging in foot gymnastics and getting orthopedic inlays via a prescription.

 How stiff the foot appears when the doctor tries to straighten it will determine the course of treatment.
 Treatment will not occur if the foot appears extremely flexible and simple to straighten or shift in the opposite way.
 We’ll keep a careful eye on your kid for a while.
 As most kids use their feet normally, the issue resolves itself.
 They don’t require any more medical attention.
 If the issue persists or if your child’s foot appears inflexible, additional treatments will occur.